Gareos86/FB_BIP44/README.md

 - [NBitcoin](https://github.com/MetacoSA/NBitcoin)
 - [Nethereum.HDWallet](https://github.com/Nethereum/Nethereum)

+You should use FB_BIP only on a secure computer that has no access to the Internet.
+Once the mnemonic words has been generated, write them down and keep them in a safe place (never online!).
+FB_BIP should then be used to generate a new address for each transaction.
+The private keys should not be stored as they can be retrieved later.

 ## Useful links
 An online Mnemonic Code Converter including more coins is available under the following link: https://iancoleman.io/bip39/